Build OpenCV (including Python) with CUDA on Windows

 The pre-built Windows libraries available for OpenCV do not include the CUDA modules, support for the Nvidia Video Codec SDK or cuDNN.

-To see if building the OpenCV CUDA modules is suitable for your application you can get an indication of the performance boost of most functions in OpenCV CUDA Performance Comparisson (Nvidia vs Intel).
+To see if building the OpenCV CUDA modules is suitable for your application you can get an indication of the performance boost of most functions in OpenCV CUDA Performance Comparison (Nvidia vs Intel).

 Before you begin quickly check which parts of the guide are relevant to you